10 Days Broome to Darwin

 Itinerary

-Welcome to Broome, an easy going town with a pretty striking strip of coastline.
+Welcome to Broome, an easy-going tourist town with a pretty striking strip of coastline.
 We set off into the West Australian wilds pretty early today, so consider arriving a day or two early if you fancy getting to know Broome better.
-After a bit of highway driving we reach the Fitzroy River, then it’s all off-road to the Napier Range.
-The main attraction here is a guided walk through Tunnel Creek, a vast cave system that extends 750 metres underground.

-Accommodation - Camping (with facilities) (1 night)
+- Camping (with facilities) (1 night)

-- Tunnel Creek exploration walk
+- Tunnel Creek Exploration Walk

-Meals Included - Lunch, Dinner
+Meals Included

-Day 2: Bell Gorge
+Day 2: Bell Gorge to Mt.
+Barnett

 Today we head to Windjana Gorge, once an underwater reef just 350 million years ago.
 During the wet season a river flows all the way through it, but during the dry it’s really more a series of ponds and billabongs.
 Set out on a bit of an explore, hopefully spotting a freshwater crocodile or two.
-The western Kimberley region is full of endless stunning gorges that have to be explored and this afternoon is no exception.
-Bell Gorge is home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leoplold Ranges.
+The Western Kimberley region is full of endless stunning gorges that have to be explored and this afternoon is no exception.
+Bell Gorge (if open) is home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
 We enjoy an afternoon swim in the large plunge pool before making our way to camp along the Gibb River Road.

-Accommodation - Camping (with facilities) (1 night)
+- Camping (with facilities) (1 night)

 Included Activities